ehsanghaffar/awesome-clubhouse/README.md

 ### Fun
 - [Beauty and The Geek](https://www.clubhouse.com/club/beauty-and-the-geek) - A club for the beauty and the geeks.
 - [Comedy Club](https://clubhousedb.com/club/1024-comedy-club) - The original and largest comedy community on Clubhouse with your favorite comedians, comedy writers, improv & sketch performers, and basically all things funny!
-- [Hot Developers](https://www.clubhouse.com/club/hot-persiandevelopers) - If you are hot developer just join.
+- [Hot Developers](https://www.clubhouse.com/club/hot-persiandevelopers) - If you are a hot developer just join.

 ## Code Snippets